charlesreid1/wifi-data/antenna/README.md

 The first is joining a wireless network.
 We'll want to be able to look for particular trusted wireless networks or open wireless networks, and use a USB wifi dongle to connect to those wireless networks.
-This will allow us to set up a connection back to the C2 server.
+This will allow us to set up a connection back to the home server.

 The second is putting the (directional) wireless antenna into monitor mode.
-This is important to do on boot, as the antenna will not start in this mode.
+This is important to do on boot, as the antenna will not start in this mode by default.

 ## Joining Wifi Networks